Ikeshala/ikeshala-s-portfolio/README.md

    {
      id: '7',
      title: 'Your New Project',
-     image: '/images/your-project-image.png',
+     image: 'images/your-project-image.png',
      // ... other project data
    }
    ```
-3. The image will automatically be optimized with lazy loading
+3. The image will automatically be optimized with lazy loading and proper path handling

 ## 🌐 Deployment